brandons209/workshop/pages/Downloads.md

 * [Contact](Contact.md)

 * * *
-#### Here are some download links to programs that you may need in your future coding career.
+#### Here are some download links to programs that you may need in your future coding career:
 For my lectures and if you want to start programming in C++ on your **WINDOWS** computer:
 [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html)